 Could these be more lovely?
 Researching the life and work of ceramicist LaGardo Tackett recently, I learned that 18 of his planter designs — and one amazing garden sculpture — are still in production and available today.
 In 1998 Vessel USA resurrected the iconic ceramics originally made famous by Max and Rita Lawrence’s Architectural Pottery company beginning in 1950.
 These LaGardo Tackett planters — which comprise the largest portion of Vessel USA’s line today — accessorized the famous Case Study houses, and were featured in a Museum of Modern Art exhibit as early as 1951.
-The planters are as classic as classic gets— and, yes, still Made in America.
+The planters are as classic as classic midcentury modern as it gets.

 It is impossible to understate the importance of LaGardo Tackett and of Architectural Pottery to midcentury modern interior design history.
 The spark to create Architectural Pottery was actually lit when Max and Rita Lawrence saw LaGardo’s work in 1949: They knew that all the fab mid mod houses being built throughout California needed these planters.
 There was nothing like them, apparently, and we all know that California was about indoor/outdoor living.
 Max Lawrence was originally a meat packer, who earned his wealth packaging meat rations for World War II and the Korean war.
 But he and Rita were finely tuned to the arts and design, and their new company, Architectural Pottery, was an immediate success.
 From the 2010 obituary of Max Lawrence in the Los Angeles Times, which is a lovely tribute and fascinating read: